DhunA19/My-Portfolio-/README.md

 ### 🔹 Job Portal Website
 Developed a web-based job portal system where users can register, log in, and apply for jobs.
-**Technologies Used:** HTML, CSS, JavaScript, PHP, MySQL.
+**Technologies Used:** HTML, CSS, JavaScript, React, Node.Js, MongoDB

-### 🔹 AI-Based Academic Project
+### 🔹 Online Pc-Mart System
-Worked on AI concepts and tools with implementation, testing, and documentation.
+Budget Range Buying Leptop And Parts

 ---